-The City will create a Housing Sites Overlay Zone to permit sites identified in the 4th and 5th RHNA cycles as part of the Housing Element's Housing Sites Inventory (identified in Table C-26 in Appendix Ca separate Excel file) to build 20 percent or more of the units are affordable to lower-income households to be subject to by-right approval.
+The City will create a Housing Sites Overlay Zone to permit sites identified in the 4th and 5th RHNA cycles as part of the Housing Element's Housing Sites Inventory (identified in Table C-26 in a separate Excel file) to build 20 percent or more of the units are affordable to lower-income households to be subject to by-right approval.
 In addition, the City will also look at ways to incentivize developers to build affordable housing on newly included sites identified through the 6th RHNA cycle in the Housing Sites Overlay.
 All parcels within the Housing Sites Overlay Zone (whether they were in the 4th or 5th cycles or new in the 6th RHNA cycle) if redeveloped will be required to be developed as a majority-residential use.
 A 100% non-residential use will not be allowed in this overlay.
+In addition, minimum densities proportional to the realistic capacity on any given site in the inventory will be required.
+If current development standards prevent maximum densities (plus state density bonus law) from being achieved on any given site in the inventory, the City will revise development standards to ensure that maximum densities can be achieved.

 This action is intended to facilitate housing opportunities in Oakland and to bring attention to those sites that the City intends for housing to be built pursuant to State requirements.

 This means that the City cannot require any form of discretionary review or approval for such projects.
 A proposed project would also not be subject to CEQA and would not be appealable.
 This would provide greater certainty to projects building at least 20% affordable units that if the project is within the Housing Sites Overlay Zone and meets the objective design standards and zoning criteria listed in the Planning Code, the project will be approved and not held up through an appeal process.

 See Appendix J for a summary of the Housing Sites Overlay Zone.

-Objective: Reduce constraints to development to significantly increase production of housing to match housing need.
+Responsible Agency: Oakland Planning & Building DepartmentPotential Funding Source: General Plan Surcharge and permit feesTimeline: June - July 2023Objective: Reduce constraints to development to significantly increase production of housing to match housing need.